opf/openproject/docs/user-guide/home/global-modules/README.md

 ## Work packages

-The **Work packages** global module will show a list of all the work packages from the projects of which you are a member or have the right to view, including public projects.
+The **Work packages** global module will show a work packages table from the projects of which you are a member or have the right to view, including public projects.
 You can select your **Favorite** and **Default** work package filters in the left side menu.
+Please note that if a view is marked as favorite it will be shown in the **Favourite** section, whether it is also saved as public or private or not.

 ![The Work packages global module](openproject_global_modules_work_packages.png)